 - a.
 Create a 'Staging Area' directory.
-For example: /mnt/hyperscale/staging\area .
-The user(s) within each of the docker containers part of the Hyperscale Compliance Engine and the appliance OS user(s) in the Continuous Compliance Engine(s), all have a group ownership id of 50.
-As such, the 'staging\area' directory, along with the directory('hyperscale') one level above, require a group ownership id of 50 and a permission mode of 770 so that the Hyperscale Compliance Engine and the Continuous Compliance Engine(s) can perform read/write/execute operations on the staging area. - b.
-Mount the NFS shared directory on the staging area directory( /mnt/hyperscale/ staging\area).
+For example: /mnt/hyperscale/staging_area.
+The user(s) within each of the docker containers part of the Hyperscale Compliance Engine and the appliance OS user(s) in the Continuous Compliance Engine(s), all have the user id as 65436 and/or group ownership id as 50.
+As such, the 'staging_area' directory, along with the directory('hyperscale') one level above, require the following permissions, based on the UID/GID of the OS user, so that the Hyperscale Compliance Engine and the Continuous Compliance Engine(s) can perform read/write/execute operations on the staging area: - i.
+If the Hyperscale Compliance OS user has a UID of 65436, then the 'staging_area' directory, along with the directory('hyperscale') one level above, must have a UID of 65436 and 700 permission mode. - ii.
+If the Hyperscale Compliance OS user has a GID of 50 and does not have a UID of 65436, then the 'staging_area' directory, along with the directory('hyperscale') one level above, must have GID of 50 and 770 permission mode. - b.
+Mount the NFS shared directory on the staging area directory(/mnt/hyperscale/ staging_area).
 This NFS shared storage can be created and mounted in two ways as detailed in the NFS Server Installation section.
 Based on the umask value for the user which is used to mount, the permissions for the staging area directory could get altered after the NFS share has been mounted.
-In such cases, the permissions(i.e. 770) must be applied again on the staging area directory.
-Note: The directory created in step 3a ('staging\area') will be provided as the 'mountName' and the corresponding shared path from the NFS file server as the 'mountPath' in the MountFileSystems API. - 4.
-Configure the following docker container volume bindings for the docker containers by editing the docker-compose.yaml file from tar: - a.
-For each of the docker containers, except the 'proxy' container, add a volume entry binding the staging area path (from 3(a), /mnt/hyperscale) to the Hyperscale Compliance Engine container path(/etc/hyperscale) as a volume binding under the 'volumes' section. - b.
-For the load-service docker container, add a volume entry that binds the path of the 'Oracle instant Client' on the host to the path on the container( /usr/lib/instantclient) under the 'volumes' section. - c.
-[Optional] Step 6b explains how the logs of a given container can be viewed with docker commands.
-If you would like to redirect the logs of one or more containers to a particular directory, then you have the option to do the same by setting up a logging directory and exposing the same, as a volume binding, in the docker-compose.yaml file.
-This directory again must have a group ownership id of 50 and a permission mode of 770, due to the same reasons as highlighted in step 3a, so that the Hyperscale Compliance Engine can perform read/write/execute operations in the logging directory.
-The following example includes volume bindings to redirect the docker container logs of each service to separate directories.
-An example docker-compose.yaml file looks like the following:
+In such cases, the permissions(i.e 770 or 700 whichever applies based on the point 3a) must be applied again on the staging area directory.
+Note: The directory created in step 3a ('staging_area') will be provided as the 'mountName' and the corresponding shared path from the NFS file server as the 'mountPath' in the MountFileSystems API.

+- 4. Configure the following docker container volume bindings for the docker containers by editing the docker-compose.yaml file from tar: - a.
+For each of the docker containers, except the 'proxy' container, add a volume entry binding the staging area path (from 3(a), /mnt/hyperscale) to the Hyperscale Compliance Engine container path(/etc/hyperscale) as a volume binding under the 'volumes' section.

+b.
+For load-service docker container, add a volume entry that binds the path of the directory on the host where both the Oracle instant Client packages were unzipped to the path on the container (/ usr/lib/instantclient) under the 'volumes' section.